Two Arrested Over The Weekend On Controlled Substance Charges

 Video animations of the northbound US 75 mainlane traffic switch and Washington Street detour can be viewed online at:

 US 75, Grayson County: at the US 82 intersection.
-Watch for shoulder closures on the northbound and southbound US 75 main lanes between North Loy Lake Road and Lamberth Street as crews work on building new exit ramps.
-Watch for shoulder closures and lanes shifts on the eastbound and westbound US 82 main lanes between FM 131 and Loy Lake Road while crews perform bridge construction.
-Watch for lane closures and lane shifts for the frontage roads at the US 75 and US 82 intersection as crews work on bridge construction and construction of new frontage road lanes.
+Watch for shoulder closures on the northbound and southbound US 75 main lanes between North Loy Lake Road and Lamberth Street as crews work on building new exit and entrance ramps.
+Watch for shoulder closures and lanes shifts on the eastbound and westbound US 82 main lanes between FM 131 and Loy Lake Road while crews work on building new exit and entrance ramps.
+Watch for lane closures and lane shifts for the frontage roads at the US 75 and US 82 intersection as crews work on construction of new frontage road lanes.

 FM 1417, Grayson County: from US 82 to SH 56.
 Watch for lane shifts and shoulder closures between US 82 and SH 56 while crews are working to construct the new roadway pavement.
 The ultimate roadway will be a four-lane divided section with turn lanes.
 A reduced speed limit of 45 mph has been set for this construction project.
-During the week of January 31, the San Miguel intersection with FM 1417 will be closed during the daytime in order for crews to install a storm drainage pipe across the roadway.
+The east side of the Washington Street intersection at FM 1417 has been reopened to traffic after completion of the paving at this intersection.
+Construction crews plan to close the eastern portion of Taylor Street in the near future in order to complete the paving work across this intersection.
+Message boards will be placed in advance of the closure in order to notify the public.

 US 377, Grayson County: Willis Bridge at the Oklahoma State line.
 Watch for occasional lane closures on the existing bridge as workers pour concrete for the new bridge structure.